 Popularity isn’t always a sign of a smooth-functioning internet phone service.

-11 common Google Voice issues
+13 common Google Voice issues

-We’ve identified 11 common issues with the internet phone service below.
+We’ve identified 13 common issues with the internet phone service below.

-1. Unable to access Google Voice account
+Issue 1: Unable to access your Google Voice account

-Solution: Assign licenses before assigning phone numbers
+- Assign licenses before assigning phone numbers.

 If you’re using Google Voice for Google Workspace, admins need to assign each user a Google Voice license before assigning phone numbers (and each number can only be assigned once).
 When admins forget to turn on Google Voice for each individual account or accidentally re-assign a phone number, this could cause issues team members can’t fix on their own.